epogrebnyak/justpath/README.md

 ## Useful cases

-More complex cases are easier with `justpath` than with bash on Linux or batch files in Windows.
+Unless you are very skilled with bash or batch scripts, more complex cases are easier to achieve with `justpath`.

 ### Filter directory names